GauravWalia19/Algorithms-and-Data-Structures/docs/define.md

 ### :rocket: Recursive

-If we are using Recusion to code our Algorithm than it is Recursive Algorithm.
+If we are using Recursion to code our Algorithm than it is Recursive Algorithm.

 ### :rocket: Constant

-If we the ALgortihm is neither Iterative nor Recursive i.e it is taking constant time to run than it is called Constant ALgorithm.
+If we the ALgorithm is neither Iterative nor Recursive i.e it is taking constant time to run than it is called Constant ALgorithm.

 ## :octocat: Data Structures